Mary Farl Powers

 Mary Farl Powers (November 29, 1948 – April 4, 1992) was an Irish-American graphic artist.

-Life
+Early life and family

 Mary Farl Powers was born on November 29, 1948 in St. Cloud, Minnesota, United States.
 Her father, James Farl Powers, was an Irish-American writer.
-She moved to Ireland in 1951, studying art in Dublin.
-She joined the Graphic Studio in Dublin in 1973.
-She exhibited widely nationally and internationally.
-She was elected a member of the Aosdána in 1981.
-She died on 4 April 1992.
+She was one of five children.
+The family moved between Ireland and the US, before settling back in the US in 1975.
+At this point, Powers remained in Dublin.
+She moved to Ireland in 1951, studying art in Dublin, first at the Dun Laoghaire School of Art and then the National College of Art.
+Her sister, Katherine A. Powers, was a writer and worked with Powers at the Graphic Studio Gallery.